thunlp/MultiRD/README.md

 ```

 ## Contact
-You can visit our [online reverse dictionary website](https://wantwords.thunlp.org/), where we have optimized our methods and datasets, but we haven't updated them here.
+You can visit our [online reverse dictionary website](https://wantwords.thunlp.org/), where we have optimized our methods and datasets.
+Github [WantWords](https://github.com/thunlp/WantWords).
 You can post issues if you have any questions.